thierrygosselin/stackr/README.md

 ```

 ## New

+**v.0.2.3**
+* vcf2dadi: to easily convert a VCF file created in STACKS to a dadi input file.
+This function comes with the commonly used arguments in **stackr**:
+map-dependent imputation, whitelist, blacklist, common marker filtering, etc.

 **v.0.2.2**
 * vcf2genepop: to easily convert a VCF file created in STACKS to a genepop input file.